nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   - points to a `Commit` object which represents the parent of the current `Commit` object
 - `Label`:
   - labels a `Commit`
+  - relevant labels are `HEAD` which represents the current commit, `CURRENT` which represents current branch, and `OLD` which represents the most recent branch before the current branch.

 Note that in the actual implementation, a `VcObject` does not actually hold a reference to another `VcObject`; rather it has a `Supplier` of the `VcObject` that it's supposed to have